HAL Dhruv: Utility Helicopter-Marine

 On 16 March 2023, the Defence Acquisition Council (DAC) approved the Utility Helicopter-Maritime programme for the Indian Navy.

 On 20 October 2024, a report from The Economic Times revealed that the prototype of Utility Helicopters-Marine (UH-M) helicopter is under construction while the first flight is expected by May 2025.
 Its multirole capabilities will include transportation of personnel, cargo delivery and CASEVAC.
 Simultaneously, the new technologies developed for the new helicopter is also being tested on a testbed.
 The design is mostly based on the earlier Dhruv and includes extensive modifications to fit inside a ship-based hangar.
 The modifications includes foldable tail boom as well as foldable rotor blades and a nose-mounted surveillance radar.
 The Navy needs 111 of these helicopters.

 As of 11 May 2025, the design of the helicopter is almost completed with first flight and deliveries expected by early 2026 and 2027, respectively.
 In September, HAL released a tender in search for a company to co-develop an AESA radar for the UH-M helicopter.
 The radar is meant to operate in multiple modes including Sea Surveillance, Maritime Multi-Target Tracking, Weather Detection with Colour Classification Display for Weather, Inverse Synthetic Aperture Radar and SART/Beacon mode for search and rescue operations.
 HAL's Strategic Electronic Research Design Centre (SLRDC) will be responsible for the radar's design, development and integration in the UH-M.

+In February 2026, Centum Electronics was reported to have won the tender.
+The Phase-1 contract is worth ₹66 crore and includes the design and development of the radar over two years.
+Meanwhile, the Phase-2 contract is worth ₹500 crore and includes the serial production and supply over five years.

+The first flight of the helicopter was scheduled to be conducted by November 2026 with the first prototype ready by September.